S 1 p.m. – 10 p.m.

 F 9 a.m. – 5 p.m.

-DHi is a humanities-based collaboratory supporting long-term faculty-led interdisciplinary research projects.
+DHi is an interdisciplinary collaboratory supporting long-term faculty-led research projects.
 DHi is a co-curricular center at the College whose goals include:

 - Developing scholar’s understanding of digital research methods and tools.